 A URL slug describes a site or page to visitors and search engines.
 Search engines use URL slugs as a ranking factor in understanding the content of a page.
 The best practice is to keep URLs simple, accurate, and keyword-rich.

 Title tags define how a page is introduced on Google.
 Because page titles are your first introduction to prospective customers, they present a big opportunity for creativity.
 Additionally, you should use relevant keywords and reinforce your brand in your page title.
 A well-written page title is unique from any other page title on the website and will entice a searcher to click and stay within the 70-character limit.

 Meta descriptions are a short summary of the web page.
 You see the descriptions on search engine results pages.
 Like page titles, they should be unique, use relevant keywords, and be under 156 characters.

 Canonical tags communicate to search engines that your site’s content is original and unique.
 The use of canonical tags is especially important for eCommerce sites, which oftentimes have duplicate product information on multiple web pages.

 Image Alt Tags

 Alt tags inform search engines of the context of an image.
-For eCommerce site, having product images is just as important to users as it is for search engines.
+For an eCommerce site, having product images is just as important to users as it is for search engines.
 It’s also an opportunity to use relevant keywords and earn placement in search results.